 Autocratic Alliances Strengthen

 On a global level, a series of electoral wins for populist leaders in faltering democracies will hasten the disintegration of the post-war liberal order.
 This order will be countered by the emergence of nationalist alliances, bringing together surprising allies, such as Israel’s Binyamin Netanyahu and Hungary’s Viktor Orban, who employs anti-Semitic messages to target his domestic opponents.
 Elsewhere in Europe, Italy and Poland have heralded a “European Spring” to challenge the Franco-German liberal axis, aiming to return to a romanticised golden age of Christian democracy.
-In Brazil, Jair Bolsonaro has been elected president after promising “to take the country back fifty years”, harkening to a time when the country was under dictatorship.
+In Brazil, Jair Bolsonaro has been elected president after promising “to take the country back fifty years”, harkening to a time when the country was under a dictatorship.
 His inauguration was celebrated by US President Trump.

 The rise of an international populist vanguard will undermine the multilateral institutions that set governing norms across borders, as seen in challenges to initiatives such as the Iran deal and the Paris climate agreement.
 The list of safe havens for investors, companies and democrats will shrink, accruing benefits to countries that are still considered stable.
 These will host hubs for innovation, concentrating wealth and deepening populist discontent in the markets that have been left behind.